-Guided tours of the exhibitions are available on July 20, 21, 27, and 28 at 4pm, no reservation required.
+Guided tours of the exhibitions are available on July 13, 14, 20, and 21 at 4pm, no reservation required.
 All CCS Bard exhibitions and programs are free and open to the public.
-Free chartered bus available from New York City for the opening reception on June 22, 2pm - 5pm.
-For reservations and information call T 845 758 7598, or write firstname.lastname@example.org.

 Exile Is a Hard Job will be the first solo U.S. museum exhibition of work by Nil Yalter (b.
 1938, Cairo), who has been a pioneer of socially engaged art since the 1970s.
-She was one of the first artists in France to use video, when it first emerged as a new artistic medium.
 Born in Cairo, the artist grew up in Istanbul and has been living in Paris since 1965.
-Exile Is a Hard Job presents the diversity of her work, from previously little-known paintings to her early videos and multimedia installations in which she combines photography, video, drawings, and sculpture into collages.
+Exile Is a Hard Job presents the diversity of her work, from previously little-known paintings to her groundbreaking early videos and multimedia installations in which she combines photography, video, drawings, and sculpture into collages.
 Exile Is a Hard Job originates at the Museum Ludwig in Cologne as Yalter’s first major retrospective, opening March 8, 2019.
 At the Hessel Museum of Art, the exhibition will focus on her prolific period from the late ’60s to the early ’80s, and will include over twenty of her most significant projects from this time.

-Nil Yalter’s work emerges from current political situations such as daily life in a women’s prison and the living conditions of immigrant “guest workers.”
+Nil Yalter’s work emerges from current political situations such as daily life in a women’s prison and the living conditions of immigrant workers.
 Using a quasi-anthropological methodology, she reflects the lives of these individuals and makes marginalized groups visible.
-Language plays an important role for her, along with cultural influences from the Middle East, Turkey, and Western Europe.
-Exile Is a Hard Job charts a path from Yalter’s abstract paintings, made in the late 1960s, through her pivotal socially engaged works and groundbreaking experiments with video and performance.
-It will feature her first video piece, a performance for the camera titled Headless Woman or The Belly Dance (1974), as well as the video and photographic project Le Chevalier d’Eon (1978)—described in Artforum as the “first work on transgender identity from a Middle Eastern context”—and the eleven-channel video installation Pyramis ou le Voyage d’Eudore (1987), which represents her expanded media projects from the 1980s.
+Exile Is a Hard Job charts a path from her early abstract paintings through her pivotal socially engaged works and experiments with video and performance.
+The show will feature her first video piece, a performance for the camera titled Headless Woman or The Belly Dance (1974), as well as the video and photographic project Le Chevalier d’Eon (1978)—described in Artforum as the “first work on transgender identity from a Middle Eastern context”—and the eleven-channel video installation Pyramis ou le Voyage d’Eudore (1987), which represents her expanded media projects from the 1980s.
 The exhibition will also include multiple large-scale collages and installations, such as Temporary Dwellings (1974–77), a representation of immigrants living in Parisian suburbs that is told through assemblage and video testimony, and La Roquette, Prison for Women (1974), a video and photographic portrait of an inmate at a women’s prison in Paris that focuses on the physical and spiritual isolation of female prisoners.
 Many of the issues at the heart of Yalter’s projects—displacement, discrimination, exploitation—define our present.
-Her work sensitively began to focus on these topics at an earlier moment and stands today as an example of art that creates connection across experiential and subjective difference.
+Her pioneering work began to focus on these topics at an earlier moment and stands today as an example of art that creates connection across experiential and subjective difference.

 The exhibition will be accompanied by a catalogue edited by Rita Kersting, with a preface by Yilmaz Dziewior and Tom Eccles, and including essays by Lauren Cornell, Fabienne Dumont, and Övül Durmusoglu, as well as an interview with Nil Yalter by Kersting.
 In German and English, Verlag der Buchhandlung Walther König, Cologne.